How to Write an SDS: Your Guide to SDS Authoring as a Supplier in Canada

 Professional SDS Authoring by experts, not software

-What is hazard classification of an SDS based on?
+What is the hazard classification of an SDS based on?

 The results from the laboratory data determines the roadmap for hazard classification and interpretation by the SDS Author.
 SDS authors base hazard classification of an SDS on the following factors: